-The average value of tax credits is further reduced due to new eligibility restrictions based on the MSRP, adjusted gross income (AGI), and final vehicle assembly.
-The new tax credits include an MSRP cap of \$55,000 for sedans and \$80,000 for SUVs and pickup trucks.
+The average value of tax credits is further reduced due to new eligibility restrictions based on the MSRP, adjusted gross income (AGI), entities of concern, and final vehicle assembly.
+The new tax credits include an MSRP cap of \$55,000 for sedans and

+\$80,000 for SUVs and pickup trucks.
 The credits also include an AGI cap of \$150,000 for individuals and \$300,000 for a joint household.
 It is estimated that 87% of new BEVs will meet the MSRP requirements for all years in the analysis.
 It is estimated that 68% of new BEV sales meet the AGI limits in 2023, which increases to 77% in 2030 as the market expands beyond early adopters to the majority market.
-There is also an entities of concern provision that disqualifies any new electric vehicles from the tax credit if any of the battery components or minerals are manufactured, assembled, extracted, processed, or recycled by a foreign entity of concern beginning in the 2024-2025 timeframe.
-Here, we did not account for any reduction in incentive eligibility based on this requirement because it is not yet clear how it will be implemented.
+The entities of concern provision disgualifies any new electric vehicles from the tax credit if any of the battery components or minerals are manufactured, assembled, extracted, processed, or recycled by a foreign entity of concern beginning in the 2024-2025 timeframe.
+It is assumed that no new BEVs meet the entities of concern requirements under the Low IRA scenario, 50% meet them under the Moderate IRA scenario, and 100% meet the requirements under the High IRA scenario.
 Eligibility for the incentive is also contingent on the vehicle being assembled in North America; future manufacturing capacity in North America was estimated by Bui, Slowik, and Lutsey (2021) and found to be sufficient to meet demand, thus not restricting incentive eligibility.
 More information about the Clean Vehicle Tax Credit, the eligibility requirements, and how these incentives are quantified, are outlined in Baldwin and Orvis (2022).